HypeCheck

 Superfood

-Antioxidant-rich fruit extract with early evidence for skin health.
-Most research is in animals, not humans.
+Antioxidant-rich fruit extract with early evidence for skin elasticity and anti-inflammatory effects.

 Weak evidence